5GZORRO/issm/README.md

 ### Apply docker-secrete.yaml

-Create docker-secrete.yaml file [these instructions](https://github.com/5GZORRO/infrastructure/blob/master/docs/kubernetes-private-dockerregistry.md) and apply it.
-This secrete is for ISSM orchestrator to pull images from this repository
+Create docker-secrete.yaml file per [these instructions](docs/kubernetes-private-dockerregistry.md) and apply it.
+This secrete is for ISSM orchestrator to pull images from docker.pkg.github.com

 ```
 kubectl apply -f docker-secrete.yaml -n argo-events